Ryzon3/mirage-script/QUICKSTART.md

 printf "4 9 15 6" > numbers.txt
 uv run mirage dataset_input.mirage --file dataset=numbers.txt
 ```
-The helper will request the file contents and produce a narrated total.
+The helper will request the file contents and produce a concise total.
+The binding uses `dataset is file dataset` to make the source explicit; use `argument <name>` for CLI arguments.

 ## Tips
 - Annotate scripts with short comments explaining how to treat each verb; the model reads them verbatim.
 - Keep helper prompts explicit about when to call `emit_output`, especially if you expect multiple lines of output.
 - Inputs are on-demand; if the program never calls `get_input`, the CLI never reads the file or argument.
 - Outputs differ between runs.
 If you need deterministic data, instruct the helper to stick to a strict format.
+- When binding CLI data inside `ask`, prefer `argument name` for `--arg` values and `file name` for `--file` values so the source is explicit.

-Ready for more?
-Explore the example programs in `examples/` or skim `LANGUAGE_REFERENCE.md` for a deeper discussion of the tool contract.
+For additional material, explore the example programs in `examples/` or review `LANGUAGE_REFERENCE.md` for a deeper discussion of the tool contract.